-Prerequisite: DFT 105 with a grade of C or higher.
-Civil Drafting I - Site Plan/Details applies principles of civil layout practice to CAD drafting assignments.
+Prerequisite: DFT105 with a grade of C or higher, or by permission of instructor.
+Civil Drafting I: Site Plan/Details applies principles of civil layout practice to CAD drafting assignments.
 Students are required to complete problems in surveying traverse and plotting techniques, and interpreting surveyor's notes to construct topographic layouts.
 Topics to be covered include landscape details, commercial building plat layout and a residential subdivision.
 Instruction is presented online mediated learning lectures, quizzes and drawing assignments.

-DFT 215 Commercial Architectural Drafting
+DFT 215 Commercial Architectural Drafting (Sp) 3 SCH

-Prerequisite: Complete DFT 105 CAD Applications with a grade of C or higher; or by permission of the instructor.
-This course is an overview of the basic concepts of commercial construction and detailing.
-Emphasis is on the commercial architectural aspects of CAD drafting techniques and design aspects.
-This course includes a project that the student will complete working with outside sources.
-The student will be using the Revit Architecture software package during this course as the major software package, with supplemental projects being completed in AutoCAD.
+Prerequisite: DFT105 with a grade of C or higher, or by permission of instructor.
+Commercial Architectural Drafting is an overview of the basic concepts of commercial construction and detailing, with an emphasis on the commercial architectural aspects of the CAD drafting techniques, commands, and terminology.
+The student will be using AutoDesk Revit® software during this course, with supplemental projects being completed in AutoCAD.

-DFT 225 Residential Architectural Drafting (Sp
+DFT 225 Residential Architectural Drafting (Fa) 3 SCH

-Prerequisite: Complete DFT 105 CAD Applications with a grade of C or higher; or by permission of the instructor.
+Prerequisite: DFT105 with a grade of C or higher; or permission of instructor.
 This course is an overview of the basic concepts of residential construction and detailing.
 Emphasis is on the residential architectural aspects of CAD drafting techniques and design aspects.
-With online mediate learning lectures, quizzes and CAD drawing assignments.
+Instruction includes online mediated learning lectures, quizzes and CAD drawing assignments.
 The student will be using the "Revit Architecture" software package during this course as the major software package.

-DFT 230 Machine Drafting I: Details (Fa, Sp) 3 SCH
+DFT 230 Machine Drafting I: Details (Fa, Sp) 3 SC11

-Prerequisite: DFT 105 with a grade of C or higher.
+Prerequisite: DFT103, DFT105 with a grade of C or higher.
 Development of skill in the use of handbooks, product catalogues and resource material to detail machine parts.
 Students are required to use catalogues to calculate size specifications of standard machine parts and assign tolerance for proper fit.
 The course requires satisfactory completion of CAD drawing assignments using Autodesk Inventor software.